You are here

 Some insects such as aphids, soft scales, and white flies eat by sucking plant sap.
 Plant sap is rich in sugar but not as rich in other items the insect requires in its diet.
 This means the insects are eating excess sugar, and they have to get rid of it.
 When they do this, the honeydew falls on the plant or onto plants or structures below the host plant.

 Once sooty mold is established, it is not easy to remove.
 The best method to remove the mold is to soak affected plants in a water and detergent mixture.
 Use 1 tablespoon of household liquid detergent per gallon of water and spray it on the plants.
 Wait 15 minutes, then wash the detergent solution off with a strong stream of water.
-You may have to repeat this treatment a number of times over a few weeks.
+You may have to repeat this treatment several times over a few weeks.
 Generally speaking, the mold will gradually dry and flake off once the insects are under control.
 The mildew will continue to age over the winter, and most will flake off during the early spring (Figure 1).

 Print Friendly, PDF & Email